People

 Adam Wolfe

-Adam helps connect student talent with real-world projects and external partners, bringing a founder's mindset rooted in entrepreneurship, AI, and product development.
+Read more →Adam helps connect student talent with real-world projects and external partners, bringing a founder's mindset rooted in entrepreneurship, AI, and product development.
 At the University of Oregon, he served as President of the Artificial Intelligence Student Association and Venture Success Coordinator for the Oregon Entrepreneurship Group.
-He has led product and growth efforts at startups, built digital tools, and helped create communities connecting students, founders, and technologists.
+He led product and growth efforts at startups, built digital tools, and helped create communities connecting students, founders, and technologists.
+He currently works as an AI Product Manager at Modern Amenities.
 At IF Lab, Adam focuses on applied AI for business, operational strategy, and turning ideas into impact.

 Jordan Brewer

-Jordan joined the Oregon Blockchain Group in early 2022 while studying business, accounting, and finance at the University of Oregon, earning his Master of Science in Accounting in June 2024.
+Read more →Jordan joined the Oregon Blockchain Group in early 2022 while studying business, accounting, and finance at the University of Oregon, earning his Master of Science in Accounting in June 2024.
+He currently works at Runa Digital Assets, an investment firm focused on crypto and blockchain assets.
 Previous companies include Deloitte, Artemis, and Bloccelerate VC.
 His research spans modular blockchain architecture, MEV, hyper-structures, restaking, ZK, and AI.
 As Director of Education at OBG, he restructured a 5-week education program, then as Director of Venture Capital created a portfolio achieving 186% annualized return, +102% against benchmark.
 During that time, he co-authored a publication on AI and blockchain published in Business Horizons in February 2024.

 Maggie Byrne